 Pancake Force Sensors normally provide a female thread thru the center and multiple thru holes on outer ring for mounting.
 Fixing the outside mounting holes will allow for it to be used in tension as well.
 Also by adding the tension base plate option users can utilize it in-line in both tension and compression, just like the S Beam Load Cell.
 Capacities ranges vary depending on the manufacturer, but Pancake Load Cells are generally offered from 50 lbs to 1 million lbs.
 Standard features typically include metric thread and quick disconnect.
 Fatigue rated Pancake Load Cells are also available and widely used in endurance testing applications.
 Submersible versions are also available with integrated cables.
-Some manufacturers also offer built-in amplifiers with VDC/4-20mA or with TEDS per IEEE1451.4 option for plug & play.
+Some load cell manufacturers also offer built-in amplifiers with VDC/4-20mA or with TEDS per IEEE1451.4 option for plug & play.
 Pancake load Cells are the ideal weight sensor for load cell for tanks weighing system.

 Column Load Cells (also known as Canister Load Cell) offers compact design for high capacity compression applications such as CNC Machine Vise Clamping Force Test.
 These models offer robust construction with a capacity ranging from 2,000 to 30,000 lbs.
 FUTEK has also developed a miniature Load Cell Canister series for applications where size is a critical factor.

 The S Beam Load Cell is one of the most popular types of load cells.
 It was originally designed for inline applications to convert mechanical scale to digital by replacing the spring or other in-line hardware.
 The S Beam Load Cell is available in variety of load ranges with both English & Metric threads.
 It is very popular due to its high precision, low price, and ease of installation.
 But since S Beam Force Sensors are strictly designed for in-line applications they are very sensitive to extraneous load, torque, and moments.
 Off center loading must be avoided for the best performance & longer service life.
 Please refer to the pancake type load cell for applications requiring off center loading or extraneous load, moment and torque capabilities.